censorship-no/ceno-docs/README.md

 # Current Status

-CENO is currently in ALPHA release.
+CENO is currently in BETA release.
 It is being tested in countries that censor large parts of the Internet from their citizens.
-A number of smaller tasks remain to be done before the software is moved into a BETA release.
+More extensive user testing and feedback is expected before the software is moved into a stable release.

 # Warnings!

-CENO is still **experimental ALPHA software**.
-We offer it with the best intention that it is useful to you, but due to its highly innovative nature and stage of development, you may expect some issues while using it.
+We offer CENO with the best intention that it is useful to you, but due to its highly innovative nature and stage of development, you may expect some issues while using it.

 We recommend that you use this tool in controlled environments and **only assume reasonable risks**. eQualitie and its associates decline any legal responsibility derived from the use of this software.
-See 'Operational Warnings' below for more information on what you need to be aware of in running the Aplha release.
+See 'Operational Warnings' below for more information on what you need to be aware of in running the beta release.

 ## What currently works
   - Browse any website with normal speed when Internet access to the resource is not censored.